 Science (AAS) degree and is eligible to sit for the national certification examination

-for Medical Laboratory Technology (CLT) given by recognized agencies.
+for Medical Laboratory Technology (MLT) given by recognized agencies.